FPassarinho/Perceptron_Project_DesktopApp/README.md

 The process can be divided into three key stages

-**1. Image Preprocessing:** Each image either preloaded or drawn by the user is resized to120x90 pixels (10,800 values) and converted to grayscale.
-A custom centering algorithm ensures that the letter remains in the middle of the image, which prevents misalignment from confusing the perceptron.
-The pixel values are then normalized between 0 and 1 and flattened into a 1D array, since the perceptron operates on vector inputs rather than on 2D matrices as images are.
+**1. Image Preprocessing:** Each image, whether preloaded or drawn by the user, is resized to 120x90 pixels (totaling 10,800 input values) and converted to grayscale.
+Since the training datasets consist of perfectly centered images, input alignment is critical.
+We developed a custom **centering algorithm** that identifies the indices of the first and last active pixels (the bounds of the drawing) within the 1D array.
+It then calculates the necessary padding to add before and after the content to center it perfectly within the frame.
+This step is crucial because, for a simple perceptron, even a slight shift in position can be interpreted as a completely different pattern.
+Finally, the pixel values are normalized between 0 and 1 and flattened into a 1D array (vector), as the perceptron processes linear input streams rather than 2D matrices.

 **2. Dataset Preparation and Labeling:** The program generates training data from the selected dataset.
-Half of the samples are labeled as positive (the target letter) and the other half as negative (non-target).
+Each dataset has been meticulously balanced and studied, containing exactly **55 positive images** (the target letter) and **55 negative images** (non-target).
+This specific size was chosen because, for a simple single-layer perceptron, adding too much data or complex variations can actually degrade performance.
+Since the model cannot "recover" or understand complex non-linear relationships, a carefully curated, smaller dataset often yields better educational results than a massive, noisy one.
 Images are stored in compressed .npz format for efficient loading.
-When the perceptron is initialized, these vectors are loaded directly into memory.

 **3. Perceptron Initialization:** Each image pixel is an input to the perceptron, and each input has a corresponding weight, initially randomized between -0.05 and 0.05.
 The bias starts at 0 and acts as an adjustable offset, shifting the activation threshold so the perceptron can make better decisions even when input values are near zero.
 The user-selected learning rate controls how aggressively the weights are updated during training, while the number of epochs defines how many times the model will iterate over the full dataset

+**4. Training Phase:** The model **trains from scratch every time** a prediction is requested.
+While this might take a moment (usually under a minute), it is not detrimental at this scale and serves to demonstrate the learning process in real-time.
+In larger, industrial-scale systems with massive datasets, training would be done once, and the weights saved for instant execution.
+However, for this educational tool, retraining allows users to instantly see how changing parameters (like epochs or learning rate) affects the learning outcome.

-**4. Training Phase:** During training, the perceptron calculates the weighted sum of inputs `(w * x + bias)`, applies the chosen activation function, and compares the prediction to the expected label.
+During training, the perceptron calculates the weighted sum of inputs `(w * x + bias)`, applies the chosen activation function, and compares the prediction to the expected label.
 The error (expected - predicted) is then used to adjust both the weights and the bias according to the perceptron learning rule:

 - `w_new = w_old + learning_rate * error * input`
 - `bias_new = bias_old + learning_rate * error`

 This iterative correction continues for the defined number of epochs, gradually minimizing the loss and improving classification accuracy.

-**Note:** Training time depends on several factors: the number of pixels (image resolution), the size of the dataset, the learning rate, and the number of epochs.
-More pixels, a larger dataset, higher learning rates, or more epochs will all increase computation time.

-**5. Activation Functions:** This perceptron supports two activation modes:
+**5. Activation Functions:** We utilize the two most fundamental activation functions to demonstrate the core concepts:

-- Step Function — a binary decision: outputs 1 if the weighted sum ≥ 0, else 0.
-- Sigmoid Function — outputs a smooth probability between 0 and 1, allowing confidence estimation.
-Slower but more expressive.
+- **Step Function:** The classic perceptron function.
+It gives a binary "Yes" or "No" output (1 or 0).
+It simply tells you if the image _is_ or _is not_ the letter.
+- **Sigmoid Function:** A more modern approach for this context.
+It provides a continuous output between 0 and 1, effectively giving a **percentage of confidence** (e.g., "75% sure this is an A").

+**Note for Developers:** The source code is thoroughly commented, including explanations of the functions and timing markers to help anyone analyzing the performance or logic behind the perceptron's operations.

 **6. Evaluation:** After training, the perceptron evaluates all test images.
 With the step function, predictions are binary (is or isn’t the target letter).
 With the sigmoid, the model outputs a confidence percentage, e.g. “I am 92% sure this image is an A.” The results are then returned as JSON to the frontend.